 As long as you have rice and canned tuna, you can mix and match what other ingredients you want to put in your Tuna Sushi Pucks.

 Chicken is one of the cheapest proteins available in most places.
 It’s low in fat, which makes it an especially healthy option.
-Chicken is also a good choice of go-to meat because it can combine with many different flavors for plenty of unique and affordable meals.
+This is also a good choice of go-to meat because it can combine with many different flavors for plenty of unique and affordable dinner meals.

 Chili Lime Chicken

-Using a slow cooker is one of the easiest ways to cook.
+Using a slow cooker is one of the easiest ways to cook on the cheap.
 You can start cooking before leaving for work in the morning and come back to perfectly prepared chicken when you come home.
 Slow cookers are also great because you can cook from frozen.